ton-connect/bridge/docs/ARCHITECTURE.md

 - Redis 7.0+ (or Valkey, or any Redis-compatible database) for production deployments

 **Redis Deployment Options:**
-- Single-node Redis (small deployments)
-- Redis Cluster (high availability and scale)
+- Redis Cluster (required for Bridge v3 - high availability and scale)
 - Managed services: AWS ElastiCache, GCP Memorystore, Azure Cache for Redis

 **Bridge Instances:**